redshadowz/GroupFinder/README.md

 # GroupFinder
-Update 4/22/2025: Rofl...
-Alright, I rewrote how the chat is processed.
-Then I worked on the data sharing.
-I "tried" to create a "universal time" based on your computer's "date" vs the server game time.
-There are plenty of failsafes in place to prevent issues, but I don't know how well it actually works since I don't have a computer in Europe to test it with.
-Works great in terms of my second client sharing data with myself.
-Uses guild or party channel only though.

 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

 The goal of this addon was to find groups without needing to sift through endless chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.